408dan/408dan.github.io/lanyon/about.md

 ### My Journey 👣

-- 🏥 Studying at [Your University Name]
+- 🏥 Studying at Massachusetts
-- 📚 Majoring in [Your Major or Specialization]
+- 📚 Majoring in Medicine
-- 🌱 Passionate about [Your Interests related to Medicine and Education]
+- 🌱 Passionate about helping you improve 1%.

 ### What I Do 🩺